sleepdiary/core/src/SpreadsheetGraph/README.md

 # Export format

 The most common raw format for spreadsheets is [Office Open XML](https://en.wikipedia.org/wiki/Office_Open_XML), followed by [OpenDocument](https://en.wikipedia.org/wiki/OpenDocument).
-These formats have been published as international standards, and will not be described here.
+These formats have been published as international standards, and developers are encouraged to use a library to manipulate them.

 Spreadsheet graphs generally have the following properties: